yurimann/bad-boss-database-migrations-assignment/README.md

         sqlite> .schema parts
         ```

-1. Rollback your migration and note what changed in `schema.rb`:
+1. It's important to ensure your migrations are reversable: that is, each migration can be undone.
+This ensures the integrity of the schema.
+This is done by rolling back and re-running your migrations: if you can do this with no errors, you know your new migration is reversable.
+Rollback your migration now and note what changed in `schema.rb`:

     ```
     $ rails db:rollback